cloudnative-pg/cloudnative-pg/docs/src/replication.md

-Having contributed throughout the years to the replication feature in PostgreSQL, we have decided to build high availability in Cloud Native PostgreSQL on top of the native physical replication technology and integrate it directly in the Kubernetes API.
+Having contributed throughout the years to the replication feature in PostgreSQL, we have decided to build high availability in Cloud Native PostgreSQL on top of the native physical replication technology, and integrate it directly in the Kubernetes API.

 In Kubernetes terms, this is referred to as **application-level replication**, in